Vih6460/MBA_Simple_Server/README.md

 ```
 The server will be running on `http://localhost:3333`.
 You can change it on file 'src/server.js'

+To stop the server, press `CTRL + C` in the terminal.

 ### API Endpoints

 #### List all users